rreece/rreece.github.io/outline-of-philosophy/ethics.md

 ### Is-ought divide

--   Hume
+-   Hume's *Treatise of Human Nature*
 -   Black, M. (1964).
 The gap between "is" and "should". [^Black1964]
 -   Pigden, C. (2011).
 [Hume on is and ought](https://philosophynow.org/issues/83/Hume_on_Is_and_Ought).

-The end of section 3.1.1 from Hume's *Treatise of Human Nature*, "Moral Distinctions Not deriv’d from Reason":
+The end of section 3.1.1 from Hume's *Treatise of Human Nature*, "Moral distinctions not derived from reason":

 >   In every system of morality, which I have
 >   hitherto met with, I have always remarked, that the